torquebox/torquebox.org/news/2011-06-08-infinispan-ruby-client.md

 to a remote Infinispan data grid utilizing the Hot Rod binary protocol.

 As a bonus, it's straight-up Ruby.
-Unlike a lot of what we produce, the `infnispan-ruby-client` does not require JRuby, TorqueBox, or any other Java-related technology.
+Unlike a lot of what we produce, the `infinispan-ruby-client` does not require JRuby, TorqueBox, or any other Java-related technology.
 Just install the gem and go.

 # Installation